 By August the gold price was above £1500 per ounce, peaking at over £1563 on August 6.
 The price has tempered since then as supply pressure has eased.
 This is a positive development for investors looking to secure physical gold stock, using the current price as a buying opportunity.

 Under the right circumstances, a surge in demand can replicate the physical gold squeeze of early 2020.
 Brexit won’t have helped the smooth movement of goods including gold and silver from outside and within the EU.
-Delivery into the UK is now a more complicated process and this can mean delays especially in times of peak demand.
+Delivery into the UK is now a more complicated process and this can mean delays especially in times of peak demand. ]Smart investors hold gold in their portfolio as a long-term source of growth and security.
+They hedge against uncertainty, inflation or dollar weakness.
+The pandemic affected the availability of physical gold when demand was at its highest.
+Now that this demand has eased, the long-term effects of the COVID-19 crisis will underpin gold demand.

 The economic measures undertaken by governments around the world to prop up businesses and avoid massive recessions, including quantitative easing and running up record peacetime debt, mean uncertainty and economic difficulty for many years to come.
 And gold will be there as a safe-haven in any tight squeeze.